twbs/bootstrap/README.md

 $ npm install
 ```

-When completed, you'll be able to run the various grunt commands provided:
+When completed, you'll be able to run the various grunt commands provided.

+**Unfamiliar with `npm`?
+Don't have node installed?** That's a-okay. npm stands for [node packaged modules](http://npmjs.org/) and is a way to manage development dependencies through node.js.
+[Download and install node.js](http://nodejs.org/download/) before proceeding.

+### Available grunt commands

 #### Build - `grunt`
 `grunt` runs the Recess compiler to rebuild the `/less` files and compile the docs. **Requires recess and uglify-js.**

-#### Compile CSS, JS, and fonts - `grunt bootstrap`
+#### Compile CSS, and JavaScript - `grunt dist`
-`grunt bootstrap` creates the `/bootstrap` directory with compiled files. **Requires recess and uglify-js.**
+`grunt dist` creates the `/dist` directory with compiled files. **Requires recess and uglify-js.**

 #### Tests - `grunt test`
 Runs jshint and qunit tests headlessly in [phantomjs](http://code.google.com/p/phantomjs/) (used for ci). **Requires phantomjs.**